-Almost 3 years ago I wrote a post titled How to Bake a Level Cake for Cheap!
-That post has been super popular but the other day when someone asked on my Facebook page about how to avoid "the dome" when baking a cake, I thought I'd do a little updated post on this topic and add some extra thoughts.
+Several years ago I wrote a post titled How to Bake a Level Cake for Cheap!
+That post has been super popular for anyone wanting to bake flat cakes.
+But the other day when someone asked on my Facebook page about how to avoid "the dreaded dome" when baking a cake, I thought I'd do a little updated post on this topic and add some extra tips for how to get the top of your cake level or flat.

 To get all the details click over to this post: How to Bake Level Cakes for Cheap.

-You see... these heating cores that look like flower nails (turned upside down) or standard heating cores basically do the same thing... they heat up in the center of the cake and distribute heat from the center toward the outside at the same time that heat is baking the cake from the outside of the cakes toward the center.
+These heating cores that look like flower nails (turned upside down) or standard heating cores basically do the same thing.
+They heat up in the middle of the cake batter and distribute heat from the center toward the outside at the same time that heat is baking the cake from the outside edges toward the center.

-After the pans and heating cores are prepped, fill the pans with batter as usual (put batter inside the 'real' heating core at the same level as in the pan.
+This way the sides of the cake and the center are baking more evenly and you end up with a flat surface instead of a dome shape.
+After the pans and heating cores are prepped, fill the pans with batter as usual.
+Be sure to put batter inside the 'real' heating core at the same level as in the pan).

 Anywho... that's it!!
 3 Ways to Avoid Domed Cakes!

 Oh - one more thing!!
-Sometimes, if I'm baking a really large cake or a giant sheet cake, I'll use 2 flower nails (in a rectangle pan) or I'll use a heating core and wet towels on the outside for extra assurance that the cake will come out level!
+Sometimes, if I'm baking a really large cake or a giant sheet cake, I'll use 2 flower nails.
+Or I'll use a heating core and wet towels on the outside for extra assurance that the cake will come out level!

 What do you think?
 Have you ever used any of these methods?
 Do you have other secrets for baking a level cake??
 I'd love to hear them in the comments!